bcampbell/tb-notes/filtering.md

 - There is server-side spam filter support.
 How does this work?
 Is it used?

 `nsMsgDBFolder::CallFilterPlugins()` called by:
-  -`nsImapMailFolder::HeaderFetchCompleted()` if filter list doesn't require message body.
+  - `nsImapMailFolder::HeaderFetchCompleted()` if filter list doesn't require message body.
-  -`nsImapMailFolder::NormalEndMsgWriteStream()` if filter list does require body.
+  - `nsImapMailFolder::NormalEndMsgWriteStream()` if filter list does require body.
      - called after invoking `filterList->ApplyFiltersTohdr()`

 `filterList->ApplyFiltersToHdr()` called by: